WiseLibs/better-sqlite3/docs/api.md

 ]);
 ```

-Nested transactions ([savepoints](https://www.sqlite.org/lang_savepoint.html)) are supported automatically.
 Transaction functions can be called from inside other transaction functions.
+When doing so, the inner transaction uses [savepoints](https://www.sqlite.org/lang_savepoint.html)) instead.

 ```js
 const newExpense = db.prepare('INSERT INTO expenses (note, dollars) VALUES (?, ?)');